 International Alliance of Indigenous Nurses (IAIN)

 The International Alliance of Indigenous nurses is a network of Indigenous nurses from across the globe.
-We work together to represent our shared and unique knowledges and our vision for health equity and self-determination for Indigenous Peoples around the world.
+We work together to represent our shared and unique knowledges and our vision for health equity and self-determination for Indigenous People around the world.

 The alliance arose in 2016 at the International Indigenous Health Workforce Meeting hosted in Australia by the Congress of Aboriginal and Torres Strait Islander Nurses and Midwives (CATSINaM).
 At the time, Indigenous nurses realised how we share similar concerns, challenges, hopes and objectives.
 We spoke of this shared work as “walking up the mountains together” and “weaving strings together” and how our collective Indigenous nursing voice is absent at an international level.
 The International Alliance of Indigenous Nurses will address this gap as part of our effort to reduce inequity within nursing and health.